-Geographically, Emerging Markets fared the best for the week, followed by the US, and Non-US Developed sold off the most.
-From a factor perspective, only Quality and Low Volatility beat the market.
-Both factors have held up particularly well during the downturn.
-Based on YTD returns, the MSCI ACWI index would need a 32.2% return to recover losses.
-Global Quality and Low Volatility would need 22.2% returns to recover.
+Geographically, the US fared best, although Non-US Developed shares weren’t far behind.
+From a factor perspective, no factors were able to beat a simple market index this week, although Quality had a strong week.
 The long-term results continue to demonstrate factor efficacy, as shown in the table to the right.
-As can be seen, for the YTD, 1-year, 3-Year, 5-Year, and 10-Year periods, 3 of 5 factors do better than the market.
+As can be seen, for the YTD, 3-Year, 5-Year, and 10-Year periods, 3 of 5 factors do better than the market.
 Over 15 years, 4 out of 5 win.

 In The News

 Please click here for a piece that looks at stocks and bonds moving the same direction and what that tells us.